The Singleton

 "The kids."

-Jeff was silent for a long moment.
+Jeff was quiet for a moment.

 "Maya."